oren-hollander/forter-chat/README.md

 ### Asking and answering questions

-At the bottom of the chat view there is an input box and two numbers, one for asking and the other for answering a question.
+At the bottom of the chat view there is an input box and two buttons, one for asking and the other for answering a question.
 To ask a question, the user writes the question in the box and clicks the `Q` button.
 To answer a question the user selects a question from the list, write the answer in the box and clicks the `A` button.

 ### Cronologic view